EntimemaInsight/Monthly-Review-Credit-Card-Company-Analysis-with-Power-BI/README.md

 To use the Power BI file, follow these steps:

 1. Open the PBI_MonthlyReview.pbix file in Power BI desktop.
-2. Refresh the data in the file by connecting to your own data source or updating the existing connection to the included sample data files.
-3. Interact with the visualizations and dashboards to explore the data and insights.
+2. Interact with the visualizations and dashboards to explore the data and insights.

 ## Project Structure